Francode77/TSFRESH_price_prediction/README.md

 # Usage

-Run the file predict_price from a Jupyter notebook IDE
+Run the file `predict_price.ipynb` from a Jupyter notebook IDE The functions are stored in `functions.py`

 ## Choose the variables
 The following variables can be chosen freely: